-Homework assignments are a valuable part of the learning process, giving students the opportunity to practice and apply newly learned skills.
+Homework assignments can be a valuable part of the learning process, giving students the opportunity to practice and apply newly learned skills.
 It also helps them to develop a sense of responsibility.
 The amount of homework assigned will vary by grade level.
-If there is no written assignment, your child is expected to spend some time studying spelling words or math facts, reading or writing.
+Students should read every night.
 Parents are encouraged to check over their child's work each night and to provide time and space to study.